- Specialist Workstations

 Getting Started with Adobe Premiere Pro – Learn how to set up a project in Premiere Pro, import video files and assemble a simple sequence – add effects, render and export the edited video in the correct format.

 Specialist workstations are located within Catalyst to facilitate student access to professional Creative Media, Geography, Computer Science and EditShare applications 24/7 during term time.
+Students can reserve a specialist workstation for up to 3 hours to ensure it will be available when required.

 There are four specialist categories – major applications in each category and workstation locations are displayed below: